-This report addresses exposure to radio frequency electromagnetic fields in accordance with FCC rules and regulations for all individuals, classified in two groups, "Occupational or Controlled" and "General Public or Uncontrolled."
+This report addresses exposure to radio frequency electromagnetic fields in accordance with the FCC Rules and Regulations for all individuals, classified in two groups, "Occupational or Controlled" and "General Public or Uncontrolled."

-Crown Castle will be compliant with FCC rules and regulations, as described in OET Bulletin 65, upon implementation of the proposed remediation.
-The corrective actions needed to make this site compliant are located in Section 2.2.
+Crown Castle's proposed modifications will be compliant with the FCC Rules and Regulations, as described in OET Bulletin 65, upon completion of the remediation identified in section 2.2.